PurvaKolhe/AlphaBits_Technology_Intern/README.md

 production.and also it can able to advice former based on features like N,P,K ,temperature,humidity which crop he should use.it help former to get better yield.
 Following steps are used:
-1.dataset importing
+1. dataset importing
-2.data analysis
+2. data analysis
-3.data preprocessing
+3. data preprocessing
-4.feature selection
+4. feature selection
-5.machine learning model training
+5. machine learning model training

-6.test machine learning models
+6. test machine learning models
-7.compare multiple machine learning models
+7. compare multiple machine learning models
-8.conclude the result.
+8. conclude the result.